Prince5598/InsightScribe/README.md

 # 🚀 **Research Paper Processing Tool**

-This project is a web-based tool that allows users to **upload research papers (PDFs)** and generate various outputs, such as **text summaries, podcasts, and PowerPoint presentations**.
+This project is a web-based tool that enables users to **upload research papers (in PDF format)** and generate various outputs, including **text summaries, podcasts, and PowerPoint presentations**.

 ---